-There are many web sites for nonprofit organization online that could use a little direction, a little help from people in the web design and internet marketing communities.
+There are many web sites for nonprofit organizations online that could use a little direction, a little help from people in the web design and internet marketing communities.

-Many of the Taproot projects involved creating or updating web sites for non profits.
-Here are some of the names of non profits that have been benefitting with Taproot, on projects involving basic or advanced web sites:
+Many of the Taproot projects involved in creating or updating web sites for non-profits.
+Here are some of the names of non-profits that have been benefitting with Taproot, on projects involving basic or advanced web sites:

 Brooklyn Center for the Urban Environment (now closed)